HiPERCAM/hipercam/docs/phaseII.rst

 charger transfer in the Y-direction of half the frame height, which costs some deadtime.
 In very high-speed cases, this overhead can rise to unacceptable levels.
-The way to reveal this is to switch to windowed mode, choose some fairly high binning, a minimal expure delay, and then start to chop the windows down.
+The way to reveal this is to switch to windowed mode, choose some fairly high binning, a minimal exposure delay, and then start to chop the windows down.
 As one does so, the reported "Duty cycle" starts to drop below 100%, as the result of the frame transfer overhead. e.g. with 8x8 binning and 128x128 windows,